-Sent by unknown person, [address not recorded] to Alfred Russel Wallace [address not recorded] on ?1859.
+Sent by unknown correspondent, [address not recorded] to Alfred Russel Wallace [address not recorded] on ?1859.

 No summary available at this time.